It can be frustrating watching your potted plant leaning over. You feel the danger that it might topple over someday.

 4. Prune the potted plant if it’s top-heavy

 We love to let our plants grow as much as they want.
-But if the plant grows large it can become top-heavy.
-That’s one of the reasons the plant starts leaning.
+But if the plant grows large it can become top-heavy causing plant leaning to one side.

 Using a stake will help protect the plant in this situation but you want to reduce the stress on the plant.
 I recommend pruning the potted plant to keep it lighter.